mauricio-codecraft/covid-favor/README.md

 - Ionic v5.4.5 used for this application

-## Running
+## Running Locally

 1. `npm install`
 2. `ionic serve`

-This should run an appserver on http://localhost:8101/.
+This should run an appserver on http://localhost:8100/ with dev environment configuration.

 ## Deployment